-Born in Lima, Peru, in 1944, Dr. Weisz’s parents were Jewish German refugees who fled the Holocaust.
-Dr. Weisz lived in Peru, Bolivia, and Chile before immigrating to the USA in 1957 at the age of thirteen.
+Dr. Robert Weisz was born in Lima, Peru, in 1944.
+His parents were German Jewish refugees from the Holocaust.
+He lived in Peru, Bolivia, and Chile before immigrating to the USA in 1957 at the age of thirteen.
 After graduating from high school, he attended the South Dakota School of Mines and Technology for three years before graduating in psychology and philosophy at the University of South Dakota.

 Dr. Weisz earned an MA in psychology and a Ph.D. in clinical/community psychology from the University of Wyoming.
 During graduate school years, he conducted research and authored a number of articles in scientific journals in the field of sleep and dreams.
 After graduate work at the University of Wyoming, Dr. Weisz completed a 1-year clinical internship in Wichita, Kansas, then served as an officer with the US Army Medical Service Corps.

 Licensed as a psychologist in 1972, Dr. Weisz managed a comprehensive community mental health center in Gillette, Wyo. from 1972 to 1979.
 He authored two chapters in books about mental health in boom towns.